jerrymarino/iCompleteMe/README.md

 The `*` key is special and matches all filetypes.
 By default, the whitelist contains only this `*` key.

-iCM also has a `g:ycm_filetype_blacklist` option that lists filetypes for which iCM shouldn't be turned on. iCM will work only in filetypes that both the whitelist and the blacklist allow (the blacklist "allows" a filetype by _not_ having it as a key).
+iCM also has a `g:icm_filetype_blacklist` option that lists filetypes for which iCM shouldn't be turned on. iCM will work only in filetypes that both the whitelist and the blacklist allow (the blacklist "allows" a filetype by _not_ having it as a key).